Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

 \subsection{Combining causal knowledge from several heterogeneous source domains}

-Transportability techniques are particularly valuable in situations where it is possible to combine empirical knowledge from several source domains. \citet{Dehejia2015} consider the case of a policy-maker who is faced with the decision to either learn about a desired treatment effect from extrapolation of an existing experimental evidence base, or to commission a costly new experiment.
+Transportability techniques are particularly valuable in situations that allow to combine empirical knowledge from several source domains. \citet{Dehejia2015} consider the case of a policy-maker who is faced with the decision to either learn about a desired treatment effect from extrapolation of an existing experimental evidence base, or to commission a costly new experiment.
 The challenge in this situation is that previous experiments have possibly been conducted in very different contexts than the one of interest, and underlying populations might be quite heterogeneous.
-Naive pooling of results, for example, is thus likely to fail.
-Based on the approaches presented in the previous sections, \citet{Bareinboim2013b} introduce the concept of \emph{meta}-transportability (or $\mu$-transportability, for short), which provides a principled solution to this problem.\footnote{Meta-transportability is related to the ideas concerning ``data combination" presented in \citet{Ridder2007}.
+Na\"{i}ve pooling of results is thus likely to fail.
+Based on the approaches presented in the previous sections, \citet{Bareinboim2013b} introduce the concept of \emph{meta}-transportability (or $\mu$-transportability, for short), which provides a principled solution to this problem.\footnote{Meta-transportability is related to the idea of ``data combination" presented e.g.\ in \citet{Ridder2007}.
 In this case, however, the goal is to combine causal knowledge from several heterogeneous populations that share at least some causal mechanisms.}

 Let $\mathcal{D} = \{D_1,\hdots,D_n\}$ be a collection of selection diagrams relative to source domains $\Pi = \{\pi_1,\hdots,\pi_n\}$.
 An example is given by Figure \ref{fig9}, in which panel (a) depicts the selection diagram that corresponds to source domain $\pi_a$, while panel (b) refers to $\pi_b$.
 Square nodes indicate where discrepancies between the target domain $\pi^*$ and the source domains arise.\footnote{The causal diagram for the target domain is accordingly obtained by deleting all square nodes from the selection diagrams.} In line with Definition \ref{def_selection_diagram}, these discrepancies can occur due to differences in causal mechanisms as well as background factors related to the the variables that square nodes point into.